italankin/google-play-aab-uploader/README.md

 ### Obtain service key

-Use [this instructions](https://developers.google.com/android-publisher/getting_started) to obtain service key file (JSON) and grant access to upload app bundles.
+Use [these instructions](https://developers.google.com/android-publisher/getting_started) to obtain service key file (JSON) and grant access to upload app bundles.
 You will only need `Edit and delete draft apps` permission.

 ### Using script directly